cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 ## Plotting the mean invariant mass

-`Plot.C` creates a plot of the mean of M(µ+µ-) as a function of η of µ.
+To make sure the corrections have been applied correctly, we create a plot of the mean of M(μ<sup>+</sup>μ<sup>-</sup>) as a function of η of μ<sup>+</sup> and μ<sup>-</sup>.
+The data is divided into bins by η and a fit is made for each bin.
+The mean values of the fits are saved to a histogram.
+This process is done for both η of μ<sup>+</sup> and η of μ<sup>-</sup> and for uncorrected and corrected data and MC.
+The histograms are plotted resulting in the picture below.

+ADD PLOT

-Compile and run the code.
+To create the plot compile and run `Plot.C` by running the lines below.

 ~~~
 .L Plot.C+